 Photo courtesy of Spirit of Springfield-Bright Nights in Forest Park

 Want to bring out your inner child?
-From Nov.
-25 to Jan.
-3, you can drive through Bright Nights at Forest Park (just an hour away from the resort) to see some spectacular holiday light arrangements!
+You can drive through Bright Nights at Forest Park (just an hour away from the resort) to see some spectacular holiday light arrangements!

 Tune in your radio stations to the appropriate channel to get the full effect as you drive your own vehicle through the park.